Before making your application, there are some things you should check to make sure you’ll be able to get EMA.

 Nationality and residency

-Although you do not have to study in Wales to get EMA, you must be studying at a school or college involved in the EMA scheme.
+Although you don't have to study in Wales to get EMA, you must be studying at a school or college involved in the EMA scheme.

 Your course should be an academic or vocational course, up to and including Level 3.
 Examples of such courses are: